A Catholic Mission

 Most were immigrants...
 Nearly all of the Osage Mission's Jesuits and many of the Loretto Sisters had recently arrived from far points of Europe.
 As they passed among the Indians and the settlers they taught, they established mission stations, they built churches and schools—and they sprinkled elements of their diverse cultures behind them.

 They did not arrive at the Mission as the seasoned, hardened frontiersmen and women we see in movies and television shows.
-They were were refined, very well educated and dedicated to the Indian mission ministry.
+Most were were refined, very well educated and dedicated to the Indian mission ministry — many were teachers.
 At least one had spent time in the military of the home land and their backgrounds were as varied as anyone can imagine.
 Father Paul Ponziglione was born to Italian royalty and had received the education of a nobleman.
 Father John Schoenmakers’ upbringing was so humble that little is known of his younger days.
 The others fit somewhere between.

 They might not have arrived tough, but their remote prairie assignment tested them and toughened them.
 They dealt with harsh elements and inadequate housing, the unpredictable Osage temperament, war, famine, disease and the effects of isolation.
 At least two of them died young.